ScorchingShade/Vulnerous/README.md

 - **IP Finder Suite** - The IP Finder helps you to find both your public and private IP's with a quick command.
 - **Reconnaissance Suite** - The reconnaissance suite integrates several features from N-Map to intelligently find and document your results.
 Reports are generated to document analysed networks.
 - **The Encryptor©** - The Encryptor allows for a wider cryptographic access within Vulnerous.
 Read more about the encryptor at [Encryptor©](https://github.com/ScorchingShade/Encryptor)
+- **Vulnerous-web©** - Vulnerous-web allows for comprehensive Vulnerability analysis for any url/website/webapp.
+Read more about Vulnerous-web at [Vulnerous-web©](https://github.com/ScorchingShade/Vulnerous-web)

 ## Understanding Vulnerous
 ![alt text](https://github.com/ScorchingShade/Vulnerous/blob/master/uml_vulnerous.png)